Where We Be

 the mainsail and Robin even steered the boat!

-We pull back into port feeling very satisfied with our two-hour sail
+We pull back into port feeling satisfied with our two-hour sail

 Lunenburg's brightly colored buildings are doubly dazzling when reflected in the water

-Home is just a minute's drive outside Lunenburg at the Atlantic View Motel and Cottages.
-Our Blue Heron cottage
+Home is just a minute's drive outside Lunenburg at the Atlantic View Motel and Cottages

-The harbor is sheltered and dotted with islands, making it a popular place for sailing and kayaking
+The sheltered harbor is dotted with islands, making it a popular place for sailing and kayaking

 The Amazing Race Canada, Episode 8, included a visit to Mahone Bay, where the contestants had to stuff and dress a scarecrow